-Service Type: The LCS Server maps the services indicated by an LCS Client into a Service Type as specified in TS 22.071.
-[The definition of Service Type is to be included.]
+Service Type: [The definition of Service Type is to be included.]
 The privacy setting may be different depending on which Service Types are offered to the target UE or requested by the target UE.

 Service Identity: Identity of the service under certain LCS Clients